5ecompendium/bestiary/_creatures/marut.md

 speed: "40 ft., fly 30 ft. (hover)"
 hit_points: "432  (32d10 + 256)"
 armor_class: "22 (natural armor)"
+condition_immunities: "charmed, frightened, paralyzed, poisoned, unconscious"
+damage_resistances: "thunder; bludgeoning, piercing, and slashing from nonmagical attacks"
 ---

-**Damage Resistances** thunder; bludgeoning, piercing, and slashing from nonmagical attacks

-**Condition Immunities** charmed, frightened, paralyzed, poisoned, unconscious

 ***Immutable Form.*** The marut is immune to any spell or effect that would alter its form.